-Sharma, 50, was shot by unidentified assailants on a motorcycle in the Bakewar town of the Etawah district in the northern state of Uttar Pradesh, police told local journalists.
+Sharma, 50, was shot by unidentified assailants on a motorcycle in the Bakewar town of the Etawah district in the northern state of Uttar Pradesh, according to news reports citing police.
 Sharma had left his home after receiving a call from an unknown number, his family told reporters.

-Sharat Pradhan, senior journalist and member of the Uttar Pradesh Accredited Journalists Association (UPAJA), told The Hoot that under the ruling Samajwadi Party, there has been a rise in mafia and criminal activity in the state, and suggested that Sharma may have been targeted for his critical reporting against local politicians.
+Sharat Pradhan, senior journalist and Uttar Pradesh Accredited Journalists Association member, told The Hoot that under the ruling Samajwadi Party there had been a rise in mafia and criminal activity in the state, and suggested that Sharma may have been targeted for his critical reporting against local politicians.

 Rakesh Tiwari, president of the association, told The Hoot that he believed Sharma was targeted for his work.

 Sharma was killed in the home district of Chief Minister Akhilesh Yadav.
 Local journalists criticized the minister for what they perceive as a lack of security for journalists working in the minister's own district.